-Selected from at least two disciplines (examples: FILM, MUSC)

-- No more than 5 credits in performance/skills courses are allowed - No more than 5 credits allowed in world language Note: Students intending the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.
+- Selected from at least two disciplines. - No more than 5 credits in performance/skills courses are allowed - No more than 5 credits allowed in foreign language at the 100 level

+Note: Students intending the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.
+Five (5) credits in world languages may apply to the Humanities requirement
-Sub-Total Credits 15

-Distribution - Social Science

-Course # Title Credits
+100 (00) 0.00.00

 BUS& 101 INTRODUCTION TO BUSINESS 5

 ECON& 201 MICRO ECONOMICS 5

 ECON& 202 MACRO ECONOMICS 5

 Sub-Total Credits 15

-Distribution - Math/Science

-Math/Science - courses designated MS/MSI

-Course # Title Credits
+Math/Science (MS/MS EL) Credits

 MATH& 146 INTRODUCTION TO STATISTICS 5

 10 credits physical, bio logical and/or earth science, including at least one lab course 10

 Sub-Total Credits 15

-Electives
+ELECTIVES/COOPERAT IVE WORK EXPERIENCE

 Course # Title Credits

 ACCT& 201 PRINCIPLES OF ACCOUNTING I 5

 ACCT& 202 PRINCIPLES OF ACCOUNTING II 5

 ACCT& 203 PRINCIPLES OF ACCOUNTING III 5

 BUS& 201 BUSINESS LAW 5

-Any general elective nur mbered 100 or above 5
+Any general elective nu ımbered 100 level or above.
+5

 Note: Four institutions have requirements for admission that go beyond those specified above.
-Students can meet these requirements by selection of the elective equivalent to:
+Students can meet these requirements by selection of the elective University Course Equivalent to:

-- WSU (all campuses): Management Information Systems MIS250 - Gonzaga: Management Information Systems BMIS 235 - PLU: Computer Applications CSCE 120, either an equivalent course or skills test - WWU: Introduction to Business Computing Systems MIS 220.
+- WSU (all campuses): Management Information Systems MIS250 - Gonzaga: Management Information Systems BMIS 235

+- PLU: Computer Applications CSCE 120, either an equivalent course or skills test - WWU: Introduction to Business Computing Systems MIS 220.